AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 OMF topics aggregate OMF messages received from one or more clients and make them available for consumption.
 An OMF subscription consumes OMF messages from a topic and forwards them to a data store.
 Multiple subscriptions can retrieve OMF messages from a single topic.
 Together, these two components make up an OMF connection, which allows collection from a client into an OCS namespace.

 OMF itself does not define or depend on any binary message protocol, such as HTTP, AMQP, or Kafka.
-Instead, it is based on an abstract message type, where a message consists of a set of key/value pairs, which may consist of a set of binary files, configuration files, and batch or Shell scripts.
+Instead, it is based on an abstract message type, where a message consists of a set of key/value pairs, which may include binary files, configuration files, and batch or Shell scripts.
 You can construct OMF messages using any message protocol that defines headers and bodies.

 Refer to [OMF Message Format](https://omf-docs.osisoft.com/) for additional information about the OMF specification.

 #### Edge Data Store

 The Edge Data Store (EDS) is a software component that collects sequential data from data sources and stores it locally until it can be transferred to permanent storage.
 It enables you to store data from a device locally and make the data available for local querying.
-This is useful for displaying trending on an edge device.
+This is useful for displaying data trends on an edge device.

 OCS can collect data from EDS via the OSIsoft Message Format (OMF).
 Edge Data Store currently includes two built-in protocol adapter components, Modbus and OPC UA, and a storage component that also collects and sends OMF.
 Multiple data sources, referred to as adapter component instances, are supported in protocol components.